-This risk includes a possibility of bringing down the entire financial system to a standstill.
+This risk includes the possibility of bringing down the entire financial system to a standstill.
 This is caused due to a domino effect where the failure of one bank could ripple down the failure of its counter-parties/other stakeholders, which could, in turn, threaten the entire financial services industry.

 Risks such as systemic risk, which the banks have little or no control over, can only be mitigated if banks have a strong capital base, to ensure a sound infrastructure.